“You can’t stop the waves, but you can learn to surf.” Jon Kabat-Zinn

 Present Moment is a counselling and psychotherapy practice based in Dunshaughlin in Meath, founded by Esther O’Neill (MIACP).
 At Present Moment clients are supported to work through issues and difficulties through a number of therapeutic approaches and interventions including cognitive behavioural therapy (CBT), and mindfulness based psychotherapy.

-Due to the Covid-19 outbreak, all counselling sessions with Present Moment are currently being provided online.
-Please visit the following page of the website to find out more.
+Please visit the following page of the website to find out more about online counselling.

 Resources and tools